The Enigma Chronicles - Echoes

 Difo's getaway vessel was like a torpedo skimming across the water, the last specs of the distant Tatto Region miles upon miles behind.
 Below deck, Cayman rolled out of his hammock with a thump, the tides rocking the ship beneath him.
 He rubbed his tired eyes with a groan, then climbed to his feet, careful not to tumble forward again.
 The jolts of the restless ocean pressing through the hull of the ship were magnifying, so he knew to keep his weight on both feet, especially on these waters.

-As he made his way above deck, passing Nightfall operatives and Team Righteous prisoners alike, his stomach churned spitefully.
+As he made his way above deck, passing Torino operatives and Team Righteous prisoners alike, his stomach churned spitefully.
 There was something more to the sea that set him off-balance, and not just in the literal sense.
 He preferred hot, dry land: the feel of the earth at his command, the touch of the sun kneading down his back.
 The absence of those sensations made him feel powerless and ecologically enstranged.
 There was only one fix for that.

 Approaching the bow of the vessel, he unclipped two Pokéballs from his waist and tossed them into the sunlight that just barely peaked behind storm clouds overhead.

 Lunatone and Solrock emerged from the two beams of lights, but were immediately daunted by their watery surroundings, just as their master was.

 Regardless, Cayman didn't feel so alone anymore.
 The company of fellow Rock-Types eased his worries and supplied a charitable comfort zone.
 "Thought the two of you could use some fresh air," he grumbled under his breath, facing towards the horizon.
 "Enjoy it while you can."

 The astral duo looked to each other for a long moment, then shared their testimony in a single voice, "The command you bestow upon us may be a difficult one to fulfill, as this environment is entirely unstable for Pokémon of our class."